kpaenen/qscape/README.md

 - install QGIS 3 via the OSGeo4W installer (make sure to also install GRASS) from: https://qgis.org/en/site/forusers/download.html

-# installation
+# Installation
 Copy forked repository in:
   > C:\Users\<User>\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\qscape

-# enabling QScape
+# Enabling QScape
 - Start up 'QGIS Desktop with GRASS'.
 - In the toolbar choose 'Plugins>Install plugins', find QScape and enable it.
 It should now appear in the toolbar.

-# starting QScape
+# Starting QScape
 - Insert a land cover map.
 Ensure a good definition of the land cover classes.
     Note: you will lose a border with a width equal to the maximum visibility radius because of the moving window technique used.
 - Indicate which land cover classes should be masked out.